 His Synopsis: My research conceptualises the production and transmission of economic knowledge and ideas in contemporary Anglo-Saxon societies.
 In comparison to the fully formed economic agents of standard economic theory, actual persons need to learn what it means to act economically and to envision themselves within a variety of different markets.
 This learning process continually takes place through multiple, overlapping, and often contradictory processes of socialisation and internalisation.
 My work explores a number of dimensions to such processes and their consequences for individuals.
 One dimension concerns the role of economics courses at university; another the role of popular culture (novels, films, and magazines) in fostering and subverting particular economic ideas; yet another connects these issues to Johan Galtung’s theory of violence.
 In each of these instances I analyse what the concept of the market might be taken to mean.
 Contrary to the widespread opinion that the concept of the market simply refers to the place of exchange, I demonstrate that it has in fact a number of very different meanings.
 Different commentators often employ the term with different meanings in mind without being aware that this is the case.
 The result is that many disagreements about what markets are and how they function are simply misunderstandings about what a person is trying to say.
 A first step towards a better public debate about the nature and goals of economic systems should therefore be an awareness of what the concept of the market means in different cases and of how to talk clearly about it.

 Nick Taylor is currently a Research Fellow at Goldsmiths, University of London, attached to the ESRC-funded Centre for the Understanding of Sustainable Prosperity.
 Before that, he held an Early Career Fellowship in the Institute of Advanced Study at Warwick.
 He started his PhD programme in October 2011 on an ESRC 1+3 studentship and was co-supervised by Ben Clift.
 He passed his PhD without corrections in December 2015.
-His thesis is entitled, 'Perspectives on the Social Question: Poverty and Unemployment in Liberal and Neoliberal Britain'.
+His thesis was entitled, 'Perspectives on the Social Question: Poverty and Unemployment in Liberal and Neoliberal Britain'.

 His Synopsis: My doctoral research focuses on historical and contemporary perspectives of poverty and unemployment in liberal and neoliberal Britain.
 It looks at the transition to neoclassical economics from classical political economy and the development of understandings of unemployment among policy-makers in the late 19th century and early 20th century, as well as the contemporary era of ‘workfare’.
 The aim is to show how economic understandings of poverty and unemployment exist alongside, and are even underpinned by, particular moral understandings of the poor and unemployed.
 Assumptions about the behaviour of particular economic subjects and understandings of economics as a science are thus open to normative contestation.
 It is a call to think beyond the language of the market, of supply and demand, to consider how the unemployed subject is constituted.
 Interesting parallels emerge between the strategies of today's government and its Victorian predecessors in the way in which individuals are inserted into market relationships through disciplinary means.

 Rune Møller Stahl is currently working as a policy advisor for the Red-Green Coalition in the Danish Government in the gap between successfully defending his PhD in May 2018 and the opening of the window for applications for postdoctoral fellowships in Denmark.
 He was a PhD student from the University of Copenhagen under the supervision of Ben Rosamond who visited Warwick under my guidance in 2015.
-His thesis is entitled, 'Economic Theory, Politics and the State in the Neoliberal Epoch'.
+His thesis was entitled, 'Economic Theory, Politics and the State in the Neoliberal Epoch'.

 His Synopsis: My research is focused on the way in which economic ideas gain influence in the policy world, and how relations of power, networks and social forces are shaping the way we conceive of the economy.
 As such, my research is situated at the crossroads of the fields of International Political Economy and the History of Economic Thought.
 My PhD project is focused on the role of the economics profession in the turn towards neoliberalism in Denmark and United Kingdom in the period since 1970, and the interaction between developments in economic science and wider social and political developments.
 The focus of the thesis is especially on the ideological and legitimating function that macroeconomic theory plays in the political world, and on the institutions that connect the academic world to the state and private sector, and functions to transmit and translate ideas from one sphere to the other.
 Find me on academia.edu or the University of Copenhagen for more.